Provide Complimentary Alcohol without a Liquor Licence

 Where You Can Provide Alcohol

-- You cannot provide alcohol to guests on a public road.
+- You cannot provide alcohol to guests on a public road, and

 - You cannot provide alcohol in a declared liquor restricted area.